raspiblitz/raspiblitz/README.md

 Then you can choose which Lightning implementation you want to run on top of your Bitcoin Fullnode.
 RaspiBlitz started with `LND` from Lightning Labs which is used by most other RaspberryPi lightning nodes and works with most additional apps.
-But you can now also choose `CL` for c-lightning by Blockstream which is a good choice for more experienced node operators & lightning developers that want to use the highly customizable plugin structure that c-lightning offers.
+But you can now also choose `CL` for Core Lightning by Blockstream which is a good choice for more experienced node operators & lightning developers that want to use the highly customizable plugin structure that Core Lightning offers.

 It's also possible to use both lightning node implementations in parallel on your RaspiBlitz later on - just pick one to start with for now.